bbauska/meta-react-basics/README.md

 ## Building Components

 For now, let's just build those components.
-After you&apos;ve added the components folder, you've also added all the functional component files.
+After you've added the components folder, you've also added all the functional component files.
 Since they are all currently empty, you can start adding them, one by one.